sabbirahm3d/courses/copy/projects/final-projects/02-experiment-writeup/project-design.md

 ### Outcomes

+Since the distribution of the charted and uncharted songs will be even, the dataframe will be shuffled through some k folds cross validation and then trained through a logistic regression model.
 I am hoping to create several outputs corresponding to the different features in the final dataframe that can clearly distinguish between the categorical values (charted or uncharted).
 My model does not have to be very complicated... it can be several charts visualizing how each features affect the categorization of the songs.
 The project needs to be able to represent the data points fairly and that should allow an obvious trend among the charts.